forestgrape/coronavirus/index.md

 -    Wear a mask in all indoor places where infectious people can be or best avoid crowded indoor spaces entirely.
 Distancing also reduced the infection risk.
 	Reuse the mask; but put it into 60 to 70-degree hot water for 30 minutes every day.
 [Chan et al.](#chan) have shown that this inactivates the coronavirus (Remark: shown for Sars-Cov-1).

 - Ventilate your rooms regularly by opening all windows for 5 minutes.
-[Escombe and  colleagues](#escombe) have shown this is effective.
+[Ventilation](#ventilation) has been shown to be effective.
 Don't have very dry air inside; drying your frequently washed cloths inside keeps the air humid.

 - Keep proper hygiene.
 Especially wash your hands well after toilet.
 Hygiene is important because: